Brand Names: Spravato

 Esketamine is used only in a healthcare setting.
 You will not be able to use this medicine at home.

-Esketamine is for use only in adults under a special program.
+Esketamine is for use only under a special program.
 You must be registered in the program and understand the risks and benefits of this medicine.

 Esketamine may also be used for purposes not listed in this medication guide.